rcantini/rcantini.github.io/content/post/personality_detection/index.md

 ---
 title: 'Personality detection using BERT'
-subtitle: 'How to understand user personality according to the Myers–Briggs Type Indicator'
+subtitle: 'How to understand user personality from writing style according to the Myers–Briggs Type Indicator'
 summary: "In this post I show how to exploit BERT, a transformer-based language representation model, in order to understand users' personality based on their writing style, according to the Myers–Briggs Type Indicator (MBTI)."
 date: 2021-07-13T18:10:09+02:00
 draft: false